 Philip Koopman is an Associate Professor at the Carnegie Mellon University Electrical and Computer Engineering Department.
-Additionally, he is the Embedded & Reliable Information System thrust leader at the CMU Institute for Complex Engineered Systems, the Dependable Embedded System thrust leader for the CMU/General Motors collaborative research laboratory, and a courtesy faculty member of the Institute for Software Research, International (ISRI).
+He runs the robot safety team at the National Robotics Engineering Center (NREC).
+He is a courtesy faculty member of the Institute for Software Research (ISR) and the Robotics Institute (RI).

 Koopman received a Ph.D. in Computer Engineering from Carnegie Mellon University in 1989 and both a M.Eng. and B.S. in Computer and Systems Engineering from Rensselaer Polytechnic Institute in 1982.